2019 Program Overview

 The purpose of the USEF Developing Athlete Program for Combined Driving is to provide guidance and resources to cultivate selected athlete/horse combinations who display the potential to contribute to a medal winning Team score at Driving World Championships in the current and next quadrennial.
 Athletes wishing to be part of the Program will need to apply.
-Following application, the Team Coach will assess the athlete and if accepted on to the Program, performance and training targets will be agreed upon and re-assessed on a 6-month basis.
-Athletes’ personal trainers are encouraged to attend all training sessions and collaborate with the Program.
+Following application, the Driving Performance Manager will assess the athlete and if accepted on to the Program, performance and training targets will be agreed upon and re-assessed on a 6-month basis.
+Athletes’personal trainers are encouraged to attend all training sessions and collaborate with the Program.
 Accepted Developing Athletes will be expected to attend identified training and education sessions and must show continual improvement towards their targets and key performance indicators (KPIs) in order to remain in the program.
 The USEF Developing Athlete Working Group oversees this program.

 Minimum requirements for Eligibility